durandaltheta/scoped_alloc/README.md

 # scoped_alloc
-A simple C scoped allocated pointer library
+A simple C scoped allocated pointer library.

-## Simple allocated pointer scopes
 Enter a new scope with `enter_alloc_scope(user_function, optional_user_args...)`.

 Within `user_function`, any calls to `scope_alloc()` or `scope_malloc()`